zm-git-dev/NGSPipeDb/mkdocs/markdowns/NGSPipe-RNA-seq.md

     ├── treated-2_R1.fq.gz
     └── treated-2_R2.fq.gz

+!!!
+Note
-__Note__: This data is only used to test the analysis process, and the analysis results have no biological significance.
+    This data is only used to test the analysis process, and the analysis results have no biological significance.

 ### 6. run RNA-seq analysis on test data <a name="RunTest"></a>